savannahtech/kofi-ror/README.md

 1. Cache the count_hits method on the user instance i.e cached_count_hits
 2. We can also add an index on created_at coulmn of hits table to improve the db search time since the search is done on the created_at column
-3. We handle updating the user quota on background job
+3. We can handle updating the user quota on background job with ActiveJob/Sidekiq

 ## #2